hejack0207/mssql-cli/doc/usage_guide.md

 * [Special Commands](#special-commands)

 ## Description
-mssql-cli is a new and interactive command line query tool for SQL Server.
+osql-cli is a new and interactive command line query tool for SQL Server.
 This open source tool works cross-platform and is a proud member of the dbcli community.

-mssql-cli provides the following key enhancements over sqlcmd in the Terminal environment:
+osql-cli provides the following key enhancements over sqlcmd in the Terminal environment:
 - T-SQL IntelliSense
 - Syntax highlighting
 - Pretty formatting for query results, including Vertical Format